harmonysoft-tech/traute/README.md

 ![warning-intellij.png](docs/img/warning-intellij.png)

-Moreover, when the code above is compiled by the *IDE* it automatically inserts *null*-checks:
+Moreover, when the code above is compiled by the *IDE*, it automatically inserts *null*-checks:

 ```java
 public void doJob(@NotNull String input) {